Recently Viewed Topics

 The type of authentication you want to perform on the user:

-If no LDAP server is configured within your organization, the Type option is hidden and TNS authentication is performed.
+If you have not configured an LDAP server within your organization, the Type option is hidden and TNS authentication is performed.

 |User Must Change Password (TNS only)||

-When enabled, the user is prompted to change their password after initial login.
+When enabled, the user must change their password upon initial login.

 |LDAP Server (LDAP only)||The server you want to use to authenticate the user.|